wsick/mirage/docs/assets.md

 The following enumerates properties that will not carry over from minerva Updater.

 ```
+# inputs
 clip: null,
 effect: null,
 visibility: Visibility.Visible,
 opacity: 1.0,
 isHitTestVisible: true,
 z: NaN,
+renderTransform: null,
+renderTransformOrigin: new Point(),

+effectPadding: new Thickness(),

 layoutClip: new Rect(),
 compositeLayoutClip: new Rect(),
 breakLayoutClip: false,

-renderTransform: null,
-renderTransformOrigin: new Point(),
-effectPadding: new Thickness(),

 totalIsRenderVisible: true,
 totalIsHitTestVisible: true,